WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 The worst case scenario is if the impact is on both, speed and capacity. Â In this case, neither are recoverable except you might be able to make up some speed with newer/faster hardware.

-I&#8217;ve tested to see the impacts of Spectre in my world. Â This world consists of Windows 2008 R2 with XenApp 6.5 on hardware that is 6 years old. Â I was also able to procure some newer hardware to measure the impact there as well.
+I've tested to see the impacts of Spectre in my world. Â This world consists of Windows 2008 R2 with & 6.5 on hardware that is 6 years old. Â I was also able to procure some newer hardware to measure the impact there as well.

 # Test Setup

-Testing was accomplished by taking 2 identically configured ESXi hosts, applying the VMWare ESXi patch with the microcode for Spectre mitigation to one of the hosts, and enabling it in the operating system. Â I added identical Citrix VM&#8217;s to both hosts and enabled user logins to start generating load.
+Testing was accomplished by taking 2 identically configured ESXi hosts, applying the VMWare ESXi patch with the microcode for Spectre mitigation to one of the hosts, and enabling it in the operating system. Â I added identical Citrix VM's to both hosts and enabled user logins to start generating load.

 &nbsp;

 Performance needs to measured at two levels. Â At the Windows/VM level, and at the hypervisor/host level. Â This is because the Hypervisor may pickup the additional work required for the mitigation that the operating system may not, and also due to the way Windows 2008 R2 does not accurately measure CPU performance.

-### Windows/VM Level &#8211; Speed
+### Windows/VM Level - Speed

 I used ControlUp to measure and capture performance information. Â ControlUp is able to capture various metrics including average logon duration. Â This singular metric includes various system interactions, from using the network by querying Active Directory, pulling files from network shares, disk to store group policies in a cache, CPU processing which policies are applicable, and executables being launched in a sequence. Â I believe that measuring logons is a good proxy for understanding the performance impact. Â So lets see some numbers: